John A Sellers vs. Rancho Madera Condominium Association

 Administrative Law Judge (ALJ)

 Abbreviation for Arizona Revised Statutes, which are the codified laws of the state of Arizona.
-Sections 33-1248 (open meeting law) and 33-1217 (partition of common elements) were cited.
+The decision references several statutes from Title 33 concerning property and condominiums.

 Petitioner

-The party who files a petition initiating a legal or administrative action.
-In this case, Keith D. Smith.
+The party who files a petition or brings an action in a legal proceeding.
+In this case, the Petitioner was Peter Biondi, Jr.

 Preponderance of the Evidence